 Check the temperature of this syrup routinely, either with a thermometer or via the cold water test (if unfamiliar with this term, see our Weed Lollipops Recipe article (2) for more details).
 This will take some time, but do not wander away from the stove – Candy can and will burn quicker than you think.

-Once you reach the hard crack stage of 300 to 310°F you should remove your candy solution from the heat immediately.
-While waiting, prepare your landing surfaces (molds or baking sheet) by spraying them with cooking spray.
-Do not let your attention wander from the pot – Candy can and will burn on you very, very easily, so don’t get distracted.
+Once you reach the hard crack stage of 300 to 310°F, you should remove your candy solution from the heat immediately.
+While waiting, prepare your landing surfaces (molds or baking sheets) by spraying them with cooking spray.
+Do not let your attention wander from the pot – Candy can and will turn on you very, very easily, so don’t get distracted.

 And remember: We only discuss simple hard candy drops in this article, but this recipe can be adapted to a wide variety of other forms.
 Make sure to check out our related article on How to Make Cannabis Lollipops for more ideas on how to use this recipe!

 Once poured out, your job is now finished – Leave the trays/molds to cool for a couple of hours before returning to de-mold.
 If using the tray, you may end up with one large-but-thin sheet of candy; if so, simply break it up into small bite-sized shards by covering with a tea towel and gently smacking it with something heavy (the back of a knife, your hand, a book, etc.).
 Be careful, as these shards can be incredibly sharp.